 As part of the merger, the Company adopted the 1999 Stock Option Plan (the "Plan") of CDS covering 1,500,000 shares of Common Stock.
-Under the terms of the Plan, the Compensation Committee of the Company's board is authorized to grant incentive options to key employees and to grant non-qualified options to key employees and key individuals.
+Under the terms of the Plan, the Compensation Committee of the Company's board is authorized to grant incentive options to key employees and key individuals.
 The options become exercisable at such times and under such conditions as determined by the Compensation Committee.
 The Plan was amended at the Company's 2005 stockholders' meeting.
 The number of options under the Plan was increased to cover 3,000,000 shares of common stock.
 It was also amended to allow independent directors to be eligible for grants under the portion of the Plan concerning non-qualified options.